linkedin/rest.li/README.md

-What is Pegasus?
+What is Rest.li?
 ================
-Pegasus is a REST+JSON framework for building robust, scalable service architectures using dynamic discovery and simple asynchronous APIs.
+Rest.li is a REST+JSON framework for building robust, scalable service architectures using dynamic discovery and simple asynchronous APIs.

-Pegasus fills a niche for building RESTful service architectures at scale, offering a developer workflow for defining data and REST APIs that promotes uniform interfaces, consistent data modeling, type-safety, and compatibility checked API evolution.
+Rest.li fills a niche for building RESTful service architectures at scale, offering a developer workflow for defining data and REST APIs that promotes uniform interfaces, consistent data modeling, type-safety, and compatibility checked API evolution.

 # No, Really.
-What is Pegasus?
+What is Rest.li?

 Oh, you want to see some code, don't you?

-Basically, pegasus is a framework where you define schema's for your data:
+Basically, rest.li is a framework where you define schema's for your data:

 ```json
 {